php/web-doc/tutorial/translating.md

     This function checks to see if the supplied hash implements the algorithm
 ```

-First two lines indicate compared revisions.
-First was taken from your EN-Revision tag and second is current version
+The first two lines indicate the compared revisions.
+The first was taken from the
-of this file in English.
+EN-Revision number and the second is the current version of this file in English.

 As you can see, there is a difference between two lines.
+The `types` for the
-Types of parameters `options` and
+parameters `options` and `algo` in the synopsis had been changed from `string`,
-`algo` in function synopsis had been changed from `string` to `integer` and `array`.
-You have to perform this changes
+to `integer` and `array` respectively.
+You have to perform these changes in your
-in your translation to make it up-to-date.
+translation to make it up-to-date.
 Open `phpdoc/{LANG}/reference/password/functions/password-needs-rehash.xml`
-and change those lines to match English version.
+and change those lines to match the English version.

-Then update EN-Revision number in header.
-You can also add your credits using CREDITS tag.
-Your file header might look like this:
+Then update the EN-Revision number in the header comment.
+You can also add your
+credits using the CREDITS tag.
+Your file header might look like this initially:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <!-- EN-Revision: 330609 Maintainer: someone Status: ready -->